DrewDuffy/OutofStock/README.md

 # OutofStock
-Checks website every 10 minutes for item that is out of stock.
-Sends an SMS when the item is ready to order.
+Simple python script that Checks a website every 10 minutes for an item that you want to order but is out of stock.
+Sends an SMS when it is back in stock.